Saeed1989/angular-firebase-crud/README.md

 <br/><br/>
 ![](demo2.gif)

+## Technology stack

+As the name suggests, this repository is built on top of Angular, however in the implementation detail other supporting technologies will be found as well.

+#### Client side

+- [Angular] - A JavaScript framework for building user interfaces
+- [AngularMaterial] - Material Design components for Angular
+- [Jasmine] - A JavaScript test framework
+- [AngularFirestore] - Promise based HTTP client for the browser and Firebase Firestore database
+- [AngularFireStorage] - Promise based HTTP client for the browser and Firebase file storage

+#### Server side

+- [CloudFirestore] - A NoSQL document database in the Firebase cloud
+- [CloudFireStorage] - A file storage service in the Firebase cloud

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.